hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 * Add a player's information from the *playerList* collection to the list of data returned when you get your friends.
 This would allow you to include things like avatars or other personal information about your friends to your game.
 * You can also allow friends to use privacy options to check which details they want you to have access to, or how they appear when you search for them.

-The important thing is that, once you have the friends list, you have access to any of your friend’s *playerId*.
+The important thing is that, once you have the friends list, you have access to the *playerId* of any of you friends.
 You can then use this *playerId* throughout the GameSparks APIs to set up Events, Matches, Challenges, or Teams to include your friends.

 Try it out for yourself and contact our Customer Support or the forums if you need any help in implementing specific features regarding your players' friends in GameSparks!